The Ultimate E-Commerce Checklist for Online Stores

 Following Up with Your E-Commerce Consumers

 Once again, an active e-commerce presence that will provide you with sustainable benefits does require much effort.
-Up to now, our ultimate e-commerce checklist focused on what you need to get consumers on your site, explore it, and complete their purchase.
+Up to now, our ultimate e-commerce checklist focused on what you need to get consumers on your site, explore it, and complete their purchases.
 But that does not mean you can relax now!

 Just like in real life, your e-commerce consumers will feel a bit neglected if you forget about them after you got their money.
 I am pretty sure you would feel the same way yourself.
-To help you and your consumers avoid that empty feeling, the following section of my ultimate e-commerce checklist deals with how to follow-up with your consumers.
+To help you and your consumers avoid that empty feeling, the following section of my ultimate e-commerce checklist deals with how to follow up with your consumers.

 The simplest and most effective way to follow up with your online shoppers is via email.
 But don’t bombard your audience; you will simply turn them away.
 Try a few of our suggestions below, and if they lead to the results, you expect you can add a bit more.
 Are you not getting any results?
 Try a different option.